T-155 Firtina: Operational history

+The T-155 Firtina was first deployed in Turkey's Operation Sun at the end of 2007 into January 2008 to fight the PKK militants in the northern part of Iraq.
+It was used in 2012 Syrian–Turkish border clashes and again during both the Jarabulus offensive (2016) and the Afrin offensive (2018).
+At least one T-155 was damaged during the East Aleppo offensive (2024) by an FPV drone, with one more possibly damaged as well.

+Variants

+Poyraz ARV

-The Poyraz Ammunition Resupply Vehicle (ARV) is an indigenous vehicle with an ammunition transfer system similar to that of the South Korean K10 ARV.
-The vehicle has a boom that is extended towards the rear of the T-155 Fırtına turret, where the resupply takes place.
+The Poyraz ammunition resupply vehicle (ARV) is based on South Korean K10 ARV.
+The servo control system, electronic systems, and software were developed by Aselsan.
+The vehicle has a boom that is extended towards the rear of the T-155 Firtina turret, where the resupply takes place.
 The Poyraz ARV has an auxiliary power unit, which the K10 ARV lacks, that allows the vehicle's crew to use electronics and communication systems, and to run an ammunition transfer system economically without the main engines being turned on.

 The Poyraz ARV can carry up to 96 155 mm shells and is able to transfer 48 shells in 20 minutes.
 It has a range of 360 km.